tdalon/ahk/docs/_pages/Teamsy-Changelog.md

 See also [Teams Shortcuts Changelog](Teams-Shortcuts-Changelog) for other relevant changes.

+* 2022-09-06
+  - Updated Shortcut for Toggle Fullscreen based on F11 hotkey.
+Keyword 'fs' from Launcher.
+New function: Teams_MeetingToggleFullscreen
 * 2022-03-14
   - Added keyword 'lo'|'lobby' to Admit Lobby
 * 2022-03-11